ssloy/tinyrenderer/README.md

-# Tiny Renderer or how OpenGL works: software renderer in 500 lines of code
+# Tiny Renderer or how OpenGL works: software rendering in 500 lines of code

 ***